Types Of Schengen Visas And Their Validity

 - Furthermore, external service providers may charge a processing fee in addition to the cost of the Schengen visa application.
 Please keep in mind that all fees are non-refundable.
 If one application is rejected, you will not be reimbursed means it can not be refunded

-- Completely filled out the visa application and see the required blanks that are required to fill in completely and are necessary
+- Completely fill out the visa application and see the required blanks that are required to fill in completely and are necessary

 - Remember in many cases people don’t prefer to submit all the necessary documents that result in visa rejection even if they are eligible